 Location: 25804 N Willow Beach, Willow Beach, AZ 86445, United States

-While Las Vegas is situated in a desert and is famous for its city lifestyle, it still boasts different swimming spots — from action-packed and vibrant to natural and tranquil, depending on your liking.
-These spots are not to miss when in Las Vegas.
+While Las Vegas is situated in a desert and is famous for its city lifestyle, it still boasts different swimming spots around the area— from action-packed and vibrant to natural and tranquil, depending on your liking.
+These places to swim are not to be missed when in Las Vegas.

 And if you’re looking to take it to the next level with your next big adventure, book a guided kayak tour in Las Vegas with Evolution Expeditions today.
 We'll help you see a side of Sin City you never knew existed.